 Let me share with you 8 steps of writing a Story Resume:

-2] Core expertise: Next pick only those areas of your core expertise which are your strengths.
+Next, pick only those areas of your core expertise which are your strengths.
 Do not keep adding multiple areas just because you have heard that they are part of an online search keywords vocabulary.
-It confuses the reader if for a hardcore mid-level sales professional, headline mentions as – sales, marketing, business development, branding, conceptualising, product management, relationship management, P and L. Instead mention – Sales, B to B Bales, relationship management, vendor management, team building, negotiation skills, closing large deals, revenue generation.
-You need to always tweak your core skills and resume content to customise according to the job applied for.
+It confuses the reader if for a hardcore mid-level sales professional, headline mentions as – sales, marketing, business development, branding, conceptualizing, product management, relationship management, P and L. Instead mention – Sales, B to B Bales, relationship management, vendor management, team building, negotiation skills, closing large deals, revenue generation.
+You need to always tweak your core skills and Resume content to customise according to the job applied for.
 That is crucial.

-Story based: The sales in the category of XYZ were way below targets for the previous year.
+- Story-Based: The sales in the category of XYZ were way below targets for the previous year.
 On joining, I analysed the vendor relationships and improved the offering and also restructured the sales team’s responsibility.
-With constant monitoring tools, I ensured and delivered 110 per cent of target the next year with revenues amounting to XYZ.
+With constant monitoring tools, I ensured and delivered 110% of target the next year with revenues amounting to XYZ.

 See the impact.
 What you as an individual achieved as a measurable result is important for the employer and helps in building you as a brand.

-5] Powerful vocabulary: Repetitive words, common vocabulary makes the Resume dull and boring and the reader would lose interest.
-It is critical to use unique words which define you, not the ones which throw up in the online keyword search.
+Repetitive words, common vocabulary makes the Resume dull and boring and the reader would lose interest.
+It is critical to use unique words that define you, not the ones which throw up in the online keyword search.
 While keywords are important, the focus has to be on your individuality.

-6] Formatting and font: It is important to select a simple user-friendly one.
-It is not required to make it colourful, creative unless the job requirement demands it like copywriters, models and so on.
+It is important to select a simple user-friendly one.
+It is not required to make it colourful, creative unless the job requirement demands it like copywriters, models, and so on.

-8] 2 pages: The Resume needs to be crisp and not beyond 2 pages.
+The Story Resume needs to be crisp and not beyond 2 pages.
 The resume should be precise and effective, not more than 2 pages.

-A strong pitch letter (commonly called a cover letter) needs to accompany the Resume to customise as per each job applied for.
+A strong Pitch Letter (commonly called a cover letter) needs to accompany the Story Resume to customise as per each job applied for.